spsforks/QB64-Wiki/_SCREENPRINT.md

 ```

 ## Example(s)

-## Example(s)
 Printing text into a Windows text editor (Notepad) and copying to the clipboard.
 May not work on all systems.

 ```vb